ccntrq/web-ccntrq/pages/perl-weekly-challenge/challenge-152-task-2.md

 }
 ```

-To calculate the area of an rectangle were we know the lower left and upper
+To calculate the area of a rectangle were we know the lower left and upper
 right corner, we first need to calculate the side lengths of the rectangle.
 We find these by calculating the absolute difference of the `x` and `y`
 coordinates of the given corners.
 With the side lengths in place we multiply